-Hence, by designing an appropriate auction with tokens, the auctioneer can fully front-load his revenues and eliminate (almost) all risk.
-Quite immediately, it is possible to achieve the same outcome by holding an auction with dollars in which the auctioneer also sells equity (i.e., transferring to investors his future cash flow).
-The first result is, therefore, an equivalence result: the optimal auction with tokens is equivalent to an auction with dollars in which the auctioneer also issues equity.
+It follows that by appropriately designing a token-based auction, the auctioneer can fully front-load revenues and eliminate (almost) all risk.
+I then show that, in the absence of financial or contractual frictions, the same outcome can be replicated by conducting an auction with dollars in which the auctioneer transfers future cash flows to investors by issuing equity.
+This yields an equivalence result: when frictions are absent, the optimal token-based auction is equivalent to a dollar-based auction accompanied by equity issuance.

-I then extend the model by introducing two frictions (i) costly non-contractible effort and (ii) revenue misappropriation, i.e., the possibility that the auctioneer can hide revenues by ``running away with the till'' (at a cost).
-Intuitively, when issuing tokens, the auctioneer commits to deliver the object in the future.
-This commitment may be imperfect whenever the auctioneer can shirk, exert low effort, and provide an object of lower value to the token holders.
-Alternatively, the auctioneer can hold an auction with dollars while simultaneously pledging future cash flows to investors via a traditional financial instrument.
-The critical observation is that this pledge is credible only if the auctioneer can commit both to deliver the object in the future \textit{and} not to hide the revenues generated by the sale of the object.
+The second part of the paper shows that in the presence of frictions, the equivalence between token-based and dollar-based auctions may break down.
+I illustrate this by considering a simplified version of the model and introducing two frictions: (i) costly, non-contractible effort and (ii) revenue misappropriation, that is, the possibility of diverting revenues by ``running away with the till,'' albeit at a cost.
+Intuitively, when issuing tokens, the auctioneer implicitly commits to deliver the object in the future.
+This commitment may be imperfect if the auctioneer can shirk, exert low effort, and supply an object of lower value to bidders/token-holders.
+Alternatively, the auctioneer may conduct a dollar-based auction while pledging future cash flows to investors via a standard financial instrument.
+The key observation is that such a pledge is credible only if the auctioneer can commit both to deliver an object of high value \textit{and} to refrain from diverting revenues generated by its sale.